DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Introduction

-Recent works~\citep{swin,vitadaptor2022} demonstrate that locality is a reasonable compensation for global dependency.
+Recent works~\cite{swin,vitadaptor2022} demonstrate that locality is a reasonable compensation for global dependency.
 However, the potential benefits of integrating CNN and Transformer in MTL have yet to be fully explored.
-These challenges motivate us to explore using CNNs and Transformers to capture local and global information with effective mechanisms in MTL in this paper.
-To address the challenges, we introduce the \textbf{De}formable \textbf{M}ixer \textbf{T}ransformers with \textbf{G}ating (DeMTG): a simple and effective method for multi-task dense prediction based on combining both merits of deformable CNN and query-based Transformer.
-To avoid the naive combination of CNN and Transformer, we originally design the deformable mixer encoder and task-aware gating Transformer decoder.
+These challenges motivate us to seek a principled combination of CNN and Transformer architectures that can inherit both local sensitivity and global reasoning for multi-task dense prediction in MTL.
+To address the challenges, we propose the deformable and gating mixer (DeGMix) model: a simple and effective approach to multi-task dense prediction.
+DeGMix leverages the strengths of deformable CNNs and query-based Transformers, enhanced with spatial gating mechanisms, to deliver superior performance.
+Instead of a naive combination of CNN and Transformer, we introduce an innovative design comprising a deformable mixer encoder and a task-aware gating Transformer decoder, ensuring a seamless integration of their complementary capabilities.